Data model

 ## **Data model designer**

-You can label object classes with tags and quickly filter by those tags to see a subset of your data model.
-This can be helpful as your solution grows and you have data which are only used by some or one of your apps.
-You can tag both [object classes](https://docs.appfarm.io/reference/object-classes#general-properties) and [enums](https://docs.appfarm.io/reference/enumerated-types#properties).
+You can label object classes and enums with tags and quickly filter by those tags to see a subset of your data model.
+Tags are commonly used to separate different parts of a solution — for example, grouping all object classes and enums associated with a specific concept or user flow.
+This is especially helpful as your solution grows.
+You can tag both object classes and enums.

 To add a new tag to your data model: